Mark Atkinson (scientist): Career

 Atkinson is the author of over 600 peer-reviewed publications as well as several book chapters.
-Expertscape ranks Atkinson as one of the ten most published diabetes researchers in the world, and with an all time h-index of 91, he is one of the most highly cited diabetes researchers in the world.
+Expertscape ranks Atkinson as one of the ten most published diabetes researchers in the world, and with an all-time h-index of 91, he is one of the most highly cited diabetes researchers in the world.

-Atkinson provides administrative or advisory service to JDRF, the American Diabetes Association, Diapedia, the National Institutes of Health (NIH), and the Immunology of Diabetes Society.
+Atkinson provides administrative or advisory services to JDRF, the American Diabetes Association, Diapedia, the National Institutes of Health (NIH), and the Immunology of Diabetes Society.
 He is a charter member of the NIH's Immune Tolerance Network Scientific Advisory Board, former Chair of the NIH's Human Islet Research Network (HIRN), and a steering committee member of NIH TrialNet.

-Atkinson formerly served as an Associate Editor for the journal Diabetes.
+Atkinson formerly was an Associate Editor for the journal Diabetes.
 He is ad hoc Editor-in-Chief for that journal as well as Diabetes Care.

 Atkinson is pursuing a vaccine strategy for preventing type 1 diabetes.
-The approach seeks to eliminate the autoimmune response directed at insulin that is present in patients with the disease by generating antigen-specific Tregs (regulatory T cells) in response to the antigens of interest rather than try to eliminate the autoreactive destructive cells.
+The approach seeks to eliminate the autoimmune response directed at insulin that is present in patients with the disease by generating antigen-specific Tregs (regulatory T cells) in response to the antigens of interest, rather than trying to eliminate the autoreactive, destructive cells.
 To further this line of research, Atkinson and other investigators started a spin-off company called OneVax, LLC.
 OneVax seeks to develop and commercialize a novel vaccine formula to prevent and/or reverse type 1 diabetes, incorporating biomaterials and polymers for applications including multicomponent and time-release drug delivery.
-Atkinson serves as CEO of OneVax.
+Atkinson is CEO of OneVax.